 All across our increasingly degraded planet, biodiversity conservation remains challenging work.
 Progress really can take years.
 For any species, you need to conduct good research; you need to identify threats and solutions to those threats; you need to build consensus; and you then need to take the most appropriate actions.
 Here in the ROK, in spite of the rapid growth in economic might and research potential, the Environmental Protection Index finds that protected areas still do not contain much of the nation’s ecological diversity; and the nation currently (as of 2022) ranks a dismal 103rd out of 180 in the Biodiversity Habitat Index.
 Many nationally and globally threatened bird species, and the habitats that they depend on, remain poorly researched or protected – if at all.
 One such species is the globally Endangered Scaly-sided Merganser 호사비오리.
-Although assessed as Nationally Endangered, to the best of our knowledge, there has still been no coordinated national survey of the species led by academic or government research institutions; before 2023 no scientific papers had been published on the species in the ROK (a paper by Moores, Solovyeva, Baek, Lee and Vartanyan is due out this December); and perhaps no protected area has yet been established or managed primarily for this species.
+Although assessed as Nationally Endangered, to the best of our knowledge, there has still been no coordinated national survey of the species led by academic or government research institutions; before 2023 no scientific papers had been published on the species in the ROK (our peer-reviewed paper on conservation of the species on the Korean Peninsula has now been published in the journal Wildfowl …); and it appears that no protected area has yet been established or managed primarily for this species.
 Instead, various editions of the national Red Data Book have both under-represented the number of Scaly-sided Mergansers that are known to over-winter in the ROK; and also failed to consider the international importance of Korean rivers for the species during migration.

 Birds Korea is a small NGO with limited resources.
 Nonetheless, we will continue to do what we can to gather high quality data, and to identify priority sites and threats.
 We have already made several design proposals for the Imjin River and are now working with Yeoncheon County and a team at the University of California Berkeley to improve upon them, and to integrate those designs aimed at conservation of Scaly-sided Mergansers into wider sustainability planning.
 These are in many cases designs that can then be easily replicated at other important sites elsewhere in the ROK.
 In addition, working closely with the Yeoncheon Imjin River Biosphere Reserve and Yeoncheon County, we are doing all that we can to raise local awareness and to build local consensus, in ways that help decision-makers.
 After all, decision-makers are the only people who can actually fund and enact the very things that need to be done: e.g, erecting screens and education signboards; changing access to key river stretches seasonally; designating protected areas; and / or passing improved laws.